Come Fly with Me (2010 TV series)

 Come Fly with Me is a British mockumentary television comedy series created by and starring Matt Lucas and David Walliams.
 Narrated by Lindsay Duncan, the series launched on 25 December 2010 on BBC One.
-A spoof of British documentaries Airport and Airline, the series follows the activity at a major airport and three fictional airlines: low-cost British airline 'FlyLo' (a parody of Easyjet), low-cost Irish airline 'Our Lady Air' (a parody of Ryanair and Aer Lingus), and major British airline 'Great British Air' (a parody of British Airways).
+A spoof of British documentaries Airport and Airline, the series follows the activity at a major airport and three fictional airlines; British airline 'FlyLo' (a parody of low-cost budget airlines such as Ryanair or Easyjet), Irish airline 'Our Lady Air' (a parody of Aer Lingus), and flag-carrying British airline 'Great British Air' (a parody of British Airways).

 Lucas and Walliams portray many of the focal airline and airport staff, as well as some passengers, whose comments and experiences are featured in one or more of the series episodes in the style of a "fly on the wall documentary".

 Production

 In June 2010, it was announced that Little Britain stars Lucas and Walliams had reunited to star in a new comedy series set in an airport, a spoof of British documentaries Airport and Airline.
 Filming for Come Fly with Me began in early August, with the duo spending two weeks at Robin Hood Airport Doncaster Sheffield.
 A further three weeks were spent shooting at London Stansted Airport, with scenes also being filmed at Liverpool John Lennon Airport and Pinewood Studios.
 A "making of" documentary titled Come Fly on the Wall aired on BBC One on 8 February 2011.
 On 28 January 2011, BBC announced it had commissioned a second series.
 Two years later in early January 2013, Walliams confirmed that a second series would not air, after Lucas refused to make a second series and the show was cancelled indefinitely.